The 2020 Census is underway!

 The Census Bureau is encouraging everyone to respond online by April 1, 2020.
 If no response is received for your address by the end of April, census takers will start visiting homes beginning in May and extending through the summer.
-The online portal will continue to be open through the summer.
+The online portal and telephone lines will continue to be open through the summer.

 The Census does NOT ask for sensitive or financial information such as your social security number, bank accounts, or passwords.
 The Census does NOT ask about or reference political affiliation and does NOT request a donation.
 The Census Bureau will NOT contact you by email.
 If a census taker comes to your door, they will be identified by their badges and equipment.
 If you have any concerns about the legitimacy of the person at your door, you can call the Census Bureau at (800) 923-8282.
 Visit the Census Bureau’s web page for more information about how to avoid frauds and scams.